hhobson/trustpilot-reviews-api/docs/design-doc.md

 #### Data Notes

 - The data is UTF-8 encoded
+- All reviews (content and titles) are in English
 - "Review Content" column can contain emojis
 - PII columns and other free text columns with PII risk, see [PII section](#personally-identifiable-information) for more details
 - Not all emails in "Email Address" column are valid